-As part of UBC's ongoing efforts to increase the benefits for PDFs, the PDFO is pleased to administer Travel Awards for PDFs.
+As part of UBC's ongoing efforts to increase the benefits for PDFs, the PDFO offers a quarterly PDF Travel Award competition.
 These competitive awards are intended to assist PDFs with travel to conferences to present research performed at UBC.
 PDFs of all disciplines are eligible to receive this award once during their time as a PDF at UBC.